Blendify/blender-manual/trunk/blender_docs/manual/addons/render/node_presets.rst

 Introduction
 ============

-This add-on allowa you to set a file path to a directory with .blend file(s) containing node groups.
+This add-on allows you to set a file path to a directory with .blend file(s) containing node groups.
 All the node groups will then be available from a new menu in the :menuselection:`Node Editors --> Add --> Template menu`